Does credit score affect homeowners insurance?

 How does credit affect your insurance rates?

 Note that the rates don’t vary dramatically between average, good and excellent scores.
 However, a poor score, falling below 580 or so, does have a very significant impact on rates.
-As the chart shows, a home insurance rate for someone with a poor credit score can be almost three times as high as an applicant’s rate with an excellent credit score.
+As the table shows, someone with a poor credit score pays over 150% more for home insurance, on average, than someone with an excellent score.

-We have also looked at these statistics for some of the leading home insurance companies.
-As might be expected, most home insurance companies’ rates follow a similar pattern to the overall averages above.
+Bankrate also reviewed these statistics for some of the leading home insurance companies.
+Most home insurance companies’ rates follow a similar pattern to the overall averages above.
 Average, good and excellent credit scores don’t generate significantly different rates.
-Poor credit scores, however, push up rates significantly.
-Homeowners with very poor credit scores can have their rates more than double.
+Poor credit scores, however, can increase rates significantly by property insurers.

 |Poor credit||Average credit||Good credit||Excellent credit|